tobyc11/Nome3/README.md

 # NOME3
 NOME is a CAD tool that allows users to procedurally generate complex shapes and interactively modify them in the GUI.

-We have introduced multiple unique language constructs, such as "Group" and "Mesh", that allows user to piece together shapes and face easily.
-We also have implemented many advanced shape generators (e.g. torus knot), which will make certain modelling tasks easier.
+We have introduced multiple unique language constructs, such as "group" and "mesh", that allows user to piece together shapes and reuse them easily.
+We also have implemented advanced shape generators (e.g. torus knot) that may make certain modelling tasks easier.
 Please view our full language reference here: https://docs.google.com/document/d/15c1VIXpGUxIL3daA3pI-iYW4K5ebd3snveDFWXRpa70/edit?ts=5fcb20ad#

 # Preparation
 This section will walk you through the steps for setting up a build environment for Nome 3 on Windows (see below for MacOS).
 Here is a list of the required dependencies: